Chapter 2 Introduction to Statistical Modeling and Designed Experiments

 In many situations a practitioner (perhaps you, or a client) simply collect measurements on predictor and response variables as they naturally occur, without intervention from the data collector.
 Such data is called observational data.

 In observational studies, establishing causal connections between response and predictor variables is nearly impossible.
-In the limited scope of a single study, the best one can hope for is to establish associations between predictor variables and response variables.
+In the limited scope of a single study, the best one can hope is to establish associations between predictor variables and response variables.
 But even this can be difficult due to the uncontrolled nature of observational data.
-Why?
-It is because unmeasured and possibly unsuspected “lurking” variables may be the real cause of an observed relationship between \(Y\) and some predictor \(X\).
+Unmeasured and possibly unsuspected “lurking” variables may be the real cause of an observed relationship between \(Y\) and some predictor \(X\).

 In observational studies, it is important to adjust for the effects of possible confounding variables.
 Unfortunately, one can never be sure that the all relevant confounding variables have been identified.
 As a result, one must take care in interpreting estimated models involving observational data.

 In a designed experiment, the researcher has control over the settings of the predictor variables.
-For example, suppose we wish to study several physical exercise regimens and how they impact calorie burn.
+For example, suppose we wish to study several physical exercise regimens and how they impact calorie burn where we (the experimenter) assign the different exercise regimes to participants.
 Typically the values of the predictor variables are discrete (that is, a countably finite number of controlled values).
 Because of this, predictor variables of this type are known as factors.
 The experimental units (EUs) are the people we use for the study.
-We can control some of the predictors such as the amount of time spent exercising or the amount of carbohydrates consumed prior to exercising.
-Some other predictors may not be controlled but could be measured, such as baseline metabolic variables.
+We can control some of the predictors variables in this study, such as the amount of time spent exercising or the amount of carbohydrates consumed prior to exercising.
+Some other predictors may not be controlled but could be measured, such as baseline metabolic variables and the partipant’s age.
 Other variables, such as the temperature in the room or the type of exercise done, could be held fixed.

 In an experiment, a researcher manipulates one or more variables, while holding all other variables constant.
 The main advantage of well-designed experiments over observational studies is that we can establish cause and effect relationships between the predictors and response.